Use AI to Amplify

 Meet Jay Dixit

-Jay Dixit is a writer, Yale professor, and creator of the “Socratic AI” framework.
+Jay Dixit is a writer, writing professor, and creator of the “Socratic AI” framework.
 He spent 10,000+ hours honing his craft as a writer — and when AI arrived, he knew immediately how to use it: not to generate writing, but to help him think and write better.

-Writer First, AI Advocate Second
+Writer First, Ethical AI Educator Second

 Award-winning journalist for The New York Times, Rolling Stone, and Psychology Today.
 Conducted George Carlin’s final interview and won The Moth storytelling competition.
 When ChatGPT launched, Jay immediately saw its potential — not to generate writing, but to support the creative process.